moonkie

 Learning what your child develops and when will help you understand what she is capable of.
 Knowing her emotional, physical, and cognitive abilities will help you choose age-appropriate activities and books so that you don't overwhelm or frustrate her.

-For a quick, surface-level glance of your child's development early on, read 7 Things Every Parent Should Know About the Early Stages of Child Development.
+For a quick, surface-level glance of your child's development early on, read The Ultimate Parent FAQ for the Early Stages of Child Development: 75+ Questions and Answers.

 3. Schedule Ahead

 I get it; scheduling isn't for everyone, especially one parent versus three kids at home.
-I was not a scheduled person until after my second child, but I found that it actually helped calm the chaos, not because of the schedule, but because keeping to a schedule forced me to say no---a lot.
+I wasn't a scheduled person until after my second child, but I found that it actually helped calm the chaos—not because of the schedule, but because keeping to a schedule forced me to say no a lot.

-I wanted to keep up with everyone and go to all the birthday parties, dinners, and events at the library.
+I wanted to keep up with everyone and attend all the birthday parties, dinners, and library events.
 But I would get stressed about not getting things done and trying to hurry the kids.
 What I was actually accomplishing was stress, frustration, and body aches more than anything else.

 None of us enjoyed the events we attended back then.
-So, I created a schedule with at least three hours of margin daily and began saying no to nearly all the extras.
+So, I created a schedule with at least 3 hours of buffer time daily and began saying no to nearly all the extras.
 Life got sweeter and less chaotic, for sure!

 When to Start Doing Montessori at Home

 Anytime!
-You can start with an infant by choosing passive toys or you can start with a middle-schooler who would like a fresh start with something more engaging.
+You can start Montessori with your infant by choosing passive toys or with a middle-schooler who would like a fresh start with something more engaging.
 Doing Montessori education at home would probably not be an easy jump for super socially active kids.

-The first three years of a child's life are a critical period for their development because babies and toddlers are absorbing information from their environment at an incredible rate.
+The first three years of a child's life are a critical period for development because babies and toddlers absorb information from their environment at an incredible rate.
 Montessori activities for infants and toddlers can foster sensory experiences, language development, and opportunities for movement and exploration.

 Learn more about Montessori education for young children in Early Childhood Skills and Montessori Education: What You Should Know.

-The ideal time to start is in the preschool years (three to six years old) because preschoolers are old enough to understand and engage in activities yet young enough to not be in deeper material that requires more planning and creativity from you.
+The ideal time to start is in the preschool years (three to six years old) because preschoolers are old enough to understand and engage in activities, yet young enough not be in deeper material that requires more planning and creativity from you.

 Struggling to think of some activities your preschooler would enjoy?
 Here's an article with some activities you can do with your preschooler at home: 7 Unique Preschool Sensory Activities for Homeschool.

-The real curveball comes in the middle school years (nine to twelve) because of puberty and increasing independence and responsibility.
-Montessori education at home can give your middle schooler time to research, learn, and self-reflect at his own pace--time not afforded to public schoolers.
+The real curveball comes in the middle school years (nine to twelve), as puberty and increasing independence and responsibility take hold.
+Montessori education at home can give your middle schooler time to research, learn, and self-reflect at his own pace — time not afforded to public school students.

 Cons of Doing Montessori Education at Home

 While Montessori homeschooling can offer many benefits, it isn't perfect.
-Certain personalities may not thrive in Montessori methods specifically or in homeschooling in general.
+Certain personalities may not thrive in the Montessori Method specifically or in homeschooling in general.
 Likewise, some parents or lifestyles don't mesh well with either Montessori or homeschool styles, and that's okay!

 Mom and two kids building with wooden block in playroom